Russel88/DAtest/README.md

 #### Adding your own method without changing the package

 "zzz" (`DA.zzz`) is a placeholder for user-defined methods.
-You have to supply it with a function whose input is: A count\_table (data.frame, samples are columns), a predictor (vector), a paired variable (factor), and a covars argument (named list with vectors).
-It is OK if your function doesn't use paired/covars, but they have to be there in the arguments.
+You have to supply it with a function whose input is: A `count_table` (data.frame, samples are columns), a `predictor` (vector), a `paired` variable (factor), and a `covars` argument (named list with vectors).
+It is OK if your function doesn't use `paired`/`covars`, but they have to be there in the arguments.
 The output from the user-defined function should be a data.frame that includes: The names of the features ("Feature"), p-values ("pval"), and name of method ("Method").
 See example below on how to include a simple t-test on relative abundances:

     # Define our function
-    myfun <- function(count_table, predictor, paired, covars){ # These fours arguments should always be there
+    myfun <- function(count_table, predictor, paired, covars){ # These fours arguments should not be altered

       # Relative abundance
       rel <- apply(count_table, 2, function(x) x/sum(x))